Brazilian ship Pedro I: Brazilian War of Independence

-On 3 April 1823, Pedro I departed from Guanabara Bay.
+On 3 April 1823, Pedro I departed from Guanabara Bay for Bahia in order to blockade the Portuguese forces stationed there and support general Pierre Labatut's forces on land.
 Its commander was frigate captain Thomaz Sackville Crosbie.
 Crosbie's staff included admiral Cochrane, secretary and first lieutenant Victor Santiago Subrá, captain lieutenant John Pascoe Grenfell, first lieutenant William Eyre, second lieutenant William Parker, midshipman Pedro Paulo Boutrolle, commissar José Cristóvão Salgado, chaplain Marista Augusto de Santa Rita and scrivener Manoel Fernandes Pinto.
-Soon after, however, Cochrane wrote to José Bonifácio de Andrada detailing the poor condition of the ships, remarking that Pedro I was the only ship that could attack an enemy warship or operate against superior enemy forces despite also being in poor condition.
+Apart from Pedro I, Cochrane's fleet also consisted of the frigates Piranga and Niterói, the brigs Real Pedro and Guarani, and the corvettes Maria da Glória and Liberal.

-Pedro I sailed for Bahia in order to blockade the Portuguese forces stationed there.
-On 4 May 1823 it fought against a larger Portuguese fleet, damaging it, but with no victory for either side, as the Portuguese powder monkeys refused to provide ammunition for the guns at the height of the battle.
-On that battle the Pedro I suffered 17 casualties between killed and wounded.
-On May 5 it entered the Morro de São Paulo.
-There the 18-pounder guns on the deck were changed for the 24-pounder guns of the Ipiranga frigate, which were lighter.
-The 32-pounder carronades of the Ipiranga were also mounted on Pedro Is orlop, increasing its total guns.
+On 4 May 1823 it fought against a larger Portuguese fleet, damaging it, but with no victory for either side, as its Portuguese powder monkeys refused to provide ammunition for the guns at the height of the battle.
+On that battle Pedro I suffered 17 casualties between killed and wounded.
+Dissatisfied, Cochrane wrote to José Bonifácio detailing the unreliability of the ships' crews, remarking that Pedro I was the only ship that could attack an enemy warship or operate against superior enemy forces despite also having an unreliable crew.
+On 5 May the ship entered Morro de São Paulo.
+There the 18-pounder guns on the deck were replaced by the 24-pounder guns of the frigate Ipiranga, which were lighter.
+The 32-pounder carronades of Ipiranga were also mounted on Pedro Is orlop, increasing its total guns.
 The ship's crew was complemented to a total of 900 men, gathered from the rest of the squadron.
 After the changes, Pedro I had one 32-pounder battery and two 24-pounder batteries.